 Equally, unlike the Honda HR-V or Toyota RAV4 self-charging hybrids, you can further reduce fuel consumption by plugging it in regularly.
 In pure EV mode, you can drive for roughly 35-40 miles and with the Across housing a 6.6 kW onboard charger (up from 3.3 kW in the original model), it means you can reattain a full charge from empty in just 2hrs 45mins.

 All of this does yield good results.
 In our mixed driving tests, we netted 55 MPG, often pushing 61 MPG when driving in and around town.
-By comparison, the Cupra Formentor e-Hybrid achieved 64 MPG, the Citroen C5 Aircross Hybrid 58 MPG, the Honda HR-V 55 MPG the Range Rover Evoque P300e 40 MPG, the BMW X2 xDrive 25e 39 MPG, the Jeep Renegade 4xe 36 MPG, and the Land Rover Discovery Sport P300e 35 MPG.
-So, despite its clever system, the Suzuki isn’t quite class-leading but is certainly more versatile than all of its competitors.
+By comparison, the Cupra Formentor e-Hybrid achieved 64 MPG, the Citroen C5 Aircross Hybrid 58 MPG, the Honda HR-V 55 MPG, the Range Rover Evoque P300e 40 MPG, the BMW X2 xDrive 25e 39 MPG, the Jeep Renegade 4xe 36 MPG, and the Land Rover Discovery Sport P300e 35 MPG.
+So, despite its clever hybrid powertrain, the Suzuki isn’t quite class-leading but it’s still better versed than some of its competitors.

 We should also point out that the Across has a 55-litre fuel tank, and when combined with its electric range, you should be able to cover 450-500 miles without having to stop; of course, that’s not recommended for a multitude of reasons, but it’s good to know you can go the distance.